Prometric Exam for Nurses in Saudi Arabia: All You Need to Know in 2026

 Step 2: Get Eligibility ID

-• Once approved, you’ll receive your Eligibility Number.
+• After SCFHS reviews your application, you receive your Eligibility Number.

 Step 3: Register on Prometric Website